rails-lambda/crypteia/README.md

 ## Rust Lambda Extension for any Runtime to preload SSM Parameters as Secure Environment Variables!

-Super fast and only performaned once during your function's initialization, Crypteia turns your serverless YAML from this:
+Super fast and only performed once during your function's initialization, Crypteia turns your serverless YAML from this:

 ```yaml
 Environment: